escomputers/freepbx-docker/README.md

 # rotation period can be customized by editing vault/configure.sh or via Vault UI.
 # Do not set role TTL duration less than 60 seconds otherwise application won't be able to read it.

-# Optional, only if you need Docker installed
-bash build.sh --install-docker

 # Build images, run database + vault transit and configure RTP ports
 bash build.sh